ccmucdenver/ccm-docs/docs/intro.md

 ## Software environment

-The jobs can be assigned anywhere on the cluser, therefore the software environment presented to jobs on the nodes needs to be identical so that the jobs to work properly.
+Jobs can be assigned anywhere on the cluser, therefore the software environment presented to jobs on the nodes needs to be identical.
 The software environment on the head node should be also the same.
 In addition, different uses require different softwares installed, which may conflict with each other.
 This is achieved in two ways: runing jobs in singulariy containers, which carry a complete software environment inside; and by keeping the nodes identical and selecting software versions